ExpressLRS/Docs/docs/quick-start/transmitters/tx-prep.md

         - Older Radios or those with only a Menu key will need to short-press the Menu key to access the Model Menu.
         - Consult your Radio User's Manual on how to get to the Model Menu.
     2. Press the Page Key until you get to the Model Setup page.
-    3. Scroll down until you see the External RF settings.
+    3. Scroll down until you reach the External RF settings.
     4. Select the Baudrate setting.
     5. Press the Enter Key.
     6. Use the Scroll wheel to change and select the Baudrate you want to use.